seinecle/gephi-tutorials/docs/generated-html/subdir/simple-project-from-a-to-z-en_temp_slides.md

 image::gephi-logo-2010-transparent.png[width="450" align="center"]

-==  'Escape' to see all sides, F11 for full screen
+==  'Escape' or 'o' to see all sides, F11 for full screen, 's' for speaker notes